georginafp/SPICEY/README.md

 ## Installation

-You can install the latest release of `SPICEY` from Bioconductor:
+You can install the latest release of `SPICEY` the github repository:

-    if (!requireNamespace("BiocManager", quietly = TRUE))
-        install.packages("BiocManager")

-    BiocManager::install("SPICEY")

-If you want to test the development version, you can install it from the github repository:

     devtools::install_github("georginafp/SPICEY")